Eleanoor/Project/README.md

 ![Visualisation](doc/VisualSketch.png)
 Main features:
 * MPV:
-  * Welcome screen with "getting started" button.
+  * Welcome View Controller with "getting started" button.
-  * Address controller two address textfields and get locations - button.
+  * Address View Controller with two address textfields and get locations - button.
-  * A map with the top three locations in the middle.
+  * Map View controller with the top three locations in the middle.
-  * Detail screen with the details about the tapped location: address, opening hours and TripAdvisor Reviews.
+  * Detail View Controller with the details about the tapped location: address, opening hours and TripAdvisor Reviews.
   * "Back"-button on the address screen, map screen and detail screen.
 * Optional Features:
-  * Include more optional addresses to implement.
+  * Include more optional addresses to implement, so for example: the middle of three addresses.
   * Include also API from the NS, so the app can give a NS train station in the middle of two addresses.

 ## Prerequisites